juesga1987/World_GDP_Project/README.md

 tipodato(gdp, 1960, 2021, str)
 ```

 4. As you can see in the initial data, some values includes 'k' char that represents thousands.
 To transform those cells we will replace the 'k' to '' and then change the datatype to float and finally multiply by 1.000.
-In order to do accomplish the task I have created a function to automatize the process across the columns we indicate.
+In order to do accomplish the task I have created a function to automatize the process across the columns.

 ```python
 def extraer_caracter(caracter, inicio, final):